GerritCodeReview/git-repo/docs/internal-fs-layout.md

     Some git state is further split out under `project-objects/`.
 *   `project-objects/`: Git objects that are safe to share across multiple git checkouts.
-The filesystem layout matches the `<project name=...` setting in the manifest (i.e. the path on the remote server).
+The filesystem layout matches the `<project name=...` setting in the manifest (i.e. the path on the remote server) with a `.git` suffix.
 This allows for multiple checkouts of the same remote git repo to share their objects.
 For example, you could have different branches of `foo/bar.git` checked out to `foo/bar-master`, `foo/bar-release`, etc...
     There will be multiple trees under `projects/` for each one, but only one under `project-objects/`.

-    This can run into problems if different remotes use the same path on their respective servers ...
+    This layout is designed to allow people to sync against different remotes (e.g. a local mirror & a public review server) while avoiding duplicating the content.
+However, this can run into problems if different remotes use the same path on their respective servers.
+Best to avoid that.
 *   `subprojects/`: Like `projects/`, but for git submodules.
 *   `subproject-objects/`: Like `project-objects/`, but for git submodules.
 *   `worktrees/`: Bare checkouts of every project synced by the manifest.
-The filesystem layout matches the `<project name=...` setting in the manifest (i.e. the path on the remote server).
+The filesystem layout matches the `<project name=...` setting in the manifest (i.e. the path on the remote server) with a `.git` suffix.
+This has the same advantages as the `project-objects/` layout above.

     This is used when git worktrees are enabled.